mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 We understand that nothing will replace physical contact between you and your children, but we strongly encourage you to use all available technology to maintain a strong bond with them while you are unable to see them.

-For more assistance related to maintaining your relationship with your children contact your transplant social worker.
+For more assistance related to maintaining your relationship with your children, contact your social worker.

-#### Showering and Bathing
+#### Showering and bathing
-While you are neutropenic keeping yourself clean is very important.
+While you are neutropenic, keeping yourself clean is very important.

 You should shower or bathe daily.
-When you shower or bathe you should use soap that can kill germs.
+When you shower or bathe, you should use soap that can kill germs.
 Look for the words "antibacterial" or "antimicrobial."
 Dial<sup>&reg;</sup> is one example, but there are many others.

 When you shower or bathe, take extra care to make sure you wash yourself thoroughly.
 Begin with your upper body, then the middle section, and wash the lower area including your feet last.
 Wash carefully under your arms, in your anal and genital areas, and in any skin folds.
 Germs tend to live in these moist areas.
 You may shampoo your scalp with soap once a day.

 After you urinate or move your bowels, wash your buttocks and genital area with antibacterial soap.
 You can also use moist wipes.
 Pat the area dry.
 Wash your hands well afterward.

-When you wash or bathe take care of your catheter; detailed instructions on how to protect your catheter against water are included at the back of this guide.
+When you wash or bathe, take care of your catheter; detailed instructions on how to protect your catheter against water are included at the back of this guide.

 #### Mouth Care
 While you're neutropenic and have a low platelet count, you will need to change the way you brush your teeth and care for your mouth.
 This will help to avoid infection and bleeding.